react-native-camera/react-native-camera/README.md

 #### How to use master branch?

-We recommend using the releases from npm, however if you need some features that are not published on npm yet you can install that version from git directly.
+We recommend using the releases from npm, however if you need some features that are not published on npm yet you can install react-native-camera from git.

 **yarn**: `yarn add react-native-camera@git+https://git@github.com/react-native-community/react-native-camera.git`